Oxycodone/aspirin (By mouth)

 PercodanThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction (including asthma) to oxycodone, aspirin, or similar pain medicines.
+Do not use it if you had an allergic reaction (including asthma) to oxycodone or aspirin, or if you have stomach or bowel blockage (including paralytic ileus) or hemophilia.

 How to Use This Medicine: